SerhanMiah/FlaskSQL-JobBoard/README.md

 #### Video Demo:  <URL https://www.youtube.com/watch?v=UPHEz1tlYCw>
 #### Description:
   ## Final Project

+You will find the completed project here: https://cs50-final-project-flasksql.up.railway.app/

 For my final project, I built a full-stack web application using a combination of Flask, Python, CLI, AJAX, JavaScript, NodeJS, React, Bootstrap, Insomnia, and SQLite3.
 The project consists of a backend API built with Flask that connects to a frontend web application built with React and Bootstrap.
 The API is powered by a SQLite3 database and supports CRUD operations for managing resources.